ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 * [Visual Studio 2010 SP1](https://my.visualstudio.com/Downloads?q=visual%20studio%202010&pgroup=)
 * Visual C++ 2010 SP1 Compiler Update for the Windows SDK 7.1

-N.B.:The free version of Visual Studio 2010, Visual Studio 2010 Express isn't supported by the IBEX build process.
+Note:The free version of Visual Studio 2010, Visual Studio 2010 Express isn't supported by the IBEX build process.

 # Install Visual Studio 2013
 Windows SDK 7 has compatibility issues with newer versions of Windows.
 In this case, Visual Studio 2013 may be used instead.